aiven/aiven-docs/docs/products/metrics/howto/migrate-influxdb-thanos.md

   compatible with PromQL.
 For assistance, you can use tools such as the [InfluxQL to PromQL converter](https://github.com/logzio/influxql-to-promql-converter) or Aiven's own [dashboard converter](https://github.com/Aiven-Open/influxql-to-m3-dashboard-converter).
+  The built-in dashboards provided by Aiven services through integrations will not require any manual changes.
 - **Version compatibility:** Ensure that your InfluxDB version supports migration to Thanos Metrics.
 You might need to upgrade your InfluxDB to a compatible version.